With news that CCTV networks are to be extended in the Grand Duchy many denizens are none too happy.

 “They’re going to snoop around where I am, what I eat, where I shop...” says Iris, who ‘checks-in’ at more places than an international airline pilot.

 “I don’t want ‘the man’ knowing all my ins and outs” says Patrick as he enters his CC details to an unsecured website to buy ‘product’ from an unknown seller on a third-party online supermarket.

 What is it about being watched by a camera manned by those we don’t know that triggers such unease?

 In this modern world we are living our lives through many mores lenses than ever before.
 Ironically many of these lenses are equipped on our latest wearable tech or 1,000 euro smartphones, instantly encouraging a swift mugging.
 You gotta pick a pocket or two boys, you gotta pick a pocket or two!

 This element of perceived privacy must surely be weighed against that of security.

 And this does certainly seem to be the case, once bitten, twice shy.
-But should we even have to be bitten the once?
+But should we even have to be nibbled on even the once?